stephengold/jme3-utilities/README.md

 ### jMonkeyEngine3 (jME3) Software Development Kit (SDK)

-The "for_jME3.0" branch of the jme3-utilities project targets Version 3.0 of jMonkeyEngine.
+The "for_jME3.0" branch of the jme3-utilities repository targets Version 3.0 of jMonkeyEngine.

 The hardware and software requirements of the SDK are documented at